Angel-dev14/Memory-Game/README.md

 # memoryGame

-This is my first javascript project that I did for my final laboratory exericise at my faculty.
+This is my first javascript project that I did for my final laboratory exercise at my faculty.
 It's a memory game that matches two same photos.

 Game logic desc: